jcollard/VibeDC/GDD/KnockedOutFeature/01-ImplementationPlan-Phased.md

 - KO'd unit at edge of map (text still visible)
 - Multiple KO'd units (all show "KO" text)
 - Font not loaded (gracefully skips)

+**Font Pre-loading:** Verify that the font `15px-dungeonslant` is pre-loaded during CombatView initialization.
+If the font is not loaded, KO text will fail silently (graceful degradation).

 **Rollback:** Revert UnitTurnPhaseHandler.ts if visual issues arise.